epfl-ada/ada-2021-project-hach/README.md

 - **Cezary Januszek**: Extracting WikiData and WikiLabels, aggregating speakers into groups and analysis, creating plotly plots for Datastory
 - **Hugo Casademont**: Coordination, troubleshooting, server hosting, setup of webiste, code review, creating plotly plots for Datastory
 - **Hannah Casey**: Sentiment and language complexity analysis, plotting results, Datastory writing, group representative for TA's feedback

+### 8. Problems encountered:

+The Quotebank dataset was not inherently easy to work with.
+We started working on a google collab, then moved to deepnote to finally end up on jupyterhub, in order to collaborate.
+As the dataset is so large, processing it posed some difficulties, like long running times.
+Every once in a while our server crashed under the immense weight.
+Finding appropriate libraries for the text analysis was not as simple as anticipated.
+Additionally, the documentation of some of the functions we used was incomplete, which made the analysis of the results harder.
+Connecting scientific data on actual weather events was problematic for several reasons.
+The first one was to identify an appropriate dataset.
+We found a dataset, but it included only data from the US, which is where we decided to focus most of our analysis on.
+Additionally, the dataset included a lot of information that we needed to filter to extract the parts that were interesting to us.